-A Brief History of Daily Devotions, Established 1926.
+A Brief History of First Radio Parish Church of America, Established 1926

 We seek the sacred in the secular through story telling.
 Daily Devotions is a Christian Mission that seeks to inspire faith and hope, build interfaith bridges, and recognize that deep faith and modern science are not incompatible.